hugs94/ToneReader/README.md

 which is a poor choice (to be changed).

 Goals reached:
+- Working chat application
+- Chat rooms
+- NON-OAuth login - chosen due to the direction I wanted to take the application.
+There is no reason to connect a login to be 0Auth for this app.
 - ToneReader only reads the latest 5 messages to analyze the tone, to simulate 'realistic' chat tonality flow.